How to Start your Postpartum Recovery! - Weeks 0-3 Post Birth

 Diaphragmatic Breathing

-This can be done in any position but may be easiest to try laying down first.
+This can be done in sitting, laying down or standing position but may be easiest to try laying down first.
 Lay on your back, with knees bent and feet on the floor.
 Place a hand on your belly to watch it’s movement.
 As you inhale, let your belly rise (chest may rise just slightly) and relax your core and pelvic floor.
 On your exhale, contract core down and contract (lift) pelvic floor- belly should lower.
 Repeat for several minutes.

-• Diaphragmatic Breathing w/ Ab Sets - After a few days of performing basic diaphragmatic breathing, try adding a max isometric contraction after inhale for 3-5 seconds, before releasing with exhale.
+• Diaphragmatic Breathing w/ Max Isometric Holds - After a few days of performing basic diaphragmatic breathing, try adding a max isometric contraction after inhale for 3-5 seconds, before releasing with exhale.

 Start in weeks 2-3.
 This is a great way to improve core control, muscular stiffness and endurance (gradually handle higher Intra-Abdominal Pressure).